jsc2020/documentation-user/ecommerce/getting_started/product_page.rst

 ============================
-How to build a product page
+How To Build A Product Page
 ============================

-On the website click *New Page* in the top-right corner.
+On the website, click *New Page* in the top-right corner.

 Then click *New Product* and follow the blinking tips.